-Sierra Infectious Diseases has three doctors on site to administer patient treatment, consult with patients and manage treatment schedules.
-Because our drug treatments are compounded on site, our physicians monitor treatments closely with each patient.
-Educating patients on their treatments to gain better understanding of their disease and how to manage them is very important to our doctors.
-Meet our doctors below to find out more about our team.
+Sierra Infectious Diseases has three doctors on-site to administer patient treatment, consult with patients and manage treatment schedules.
+Because our drug treatments are compounded on-site, our physicians monitor treatments closely with each patient.
+Educating patients about treatments to help them gain a better understanding of their disease and how to manage it is very important to our doctors.

-Dr Parker graduated from University of Alabama and completed his residency at University of Nevada School of Medicine in Reno Nevada.
-He then went on to completed his fellowship in Infectious Diseases at State University of New York at Buffalo.
+Dr. Parker graduated from University of Alabama and completed his residency at University of Nevada School of Medicine in Reno, Nevada.
+He then went on to complete his fellowship in Infectious Diseases at State University of New York at Buffalo.

-Dr Parker is the founder of Sierra Infectious Diseases.
-He is very active in the medical community, Dr Parker is the President elect and the Co chairman internal affairs committee for the Nevada state medical association.
-He is also involved in numerous society’s.
+Dr. Parker is the founder of Sierra Infectious Diseases.
+He is very active in the medical community and is the President-Elect and the Co-Chairman of the Internal Affairs Committee for the Nevada State Medical Association.
+He is also involved in numerous societies.

 Dr. Kevin Murphy then completed his residency in internal medicine at Parkland Hospital in Dallas, and served his fellowship in infectious diseases at the University of Texas Southwestern Medical School at the invitation of Jay Sanford, whose little Sanford Guide Dr. Murphy still carries in his pocket.
 As an assistant professor of medicine there, Dr. Murphy’s research focused on herpes simplex virus, cytomegalovirus, St. Louis encephalitis and HIV infections.
 In Dallas, he was active in reforming the care of Asian and African refugees, supporting the work of the Dallas County Health Department and developing compassionate & effective care of patients with AIDS.
 In 1983, he entered private practice in Dallas, as a clinical associate professor of medicine.
 Since 1999, Dr. Murphy has been a consultant at Sierra Infectious Diseases in Reno.
 He is currently a clinical professor of medicine at the University of Nevada Reno School of Medicine and medical advisor to the Washoe County Health District.
 He is the author of numerous abstracts, articles and chapters on HIV disease, central nervous system infections, viral diseases, parasitology and antibiotic management.
 He is a fellow of the American College of Physicians & the Infectious Disease Society of America, and fellow of the Royal Society of Medicine, London.
 He is married with 2 somewhat adult children, one cat and a peanut-loving scrub jay named “Wriggles”.